nqn524/WebAppControl/README.md

 `File > Examples > RobotCompControl > ExampleMotorControl`
 Assuming everything is installed correctly this should work immedietly when you upload to your Arduino
  - Alternatively you can access it from the Github [here](RCControl/examples/ExampleMotorControl/ExampleMotorControl.ino)
+7. `Example` in the following line is the broadcasted name of the Arduino.
+Change this to something reasonable like your team name or something similar
+`RCControl RCC("12345678-1234-1234-1234-123456789abc", "abcdef01-1234-1234-1234-123456789abc", "Example");`

+# How to use website

+1. Connect your Arduino to power
+2. Ensure Bluetooth is enabled on your device
+3. On the website press connect.
+A small window will appear, when your Arduino shows up in the list select it and connect to it.
+4. After a moment the website should show the connection successful, move the joystick around and it should start moving the motors.

 # Author and Maintainer